-The popular, affectionate, active and family-friendly Cavalier King Charles Spaniel is one of the largest of the toy breeds.
-Although only officially recognized by the American Kennel Club in 1995, they have a long, noble and royal lineage.
+The cavalier King Charles spaniel is one of the largest and most popular toy dog breeds, often called the perfect lap dog.
+The affectionate, active, and family-friendly dog is known for its silky, wavy coat; short legs; floppy ears; and distinctive feathered features.
+Although only officially recognized by the American Kennel Club in 1995, they have a long, noble, and royal lineage.

 HEIGHT: 12 to 13 inches (to the withers)

 COAT: Long, sleek and silky coat with feathering around ears, feet, chest, and tail